salrashid123/k8s_webhook_helloworld/README.md

 Minikube needs to know the authn/authz config files and CA webhook_plugin certs to trust but those need to be accesible while minikube is started.
 That is, the config, certs and key needs to exist within the minikube VM while its starting up.
-The easiest way to do this is to use [host mount folder](https://github.com/kubernetes/minikube/blob/master/docs/host_folder_mount.md) and reference the files on startupthat.
+The easiest way to do this is to use [host mount folder](https://github.com/kubernetes/minikube/blob/master/docs/host_folder_mount.md) and reference the files on startup.
 However, not all minikube drivers support mount folders (as was the case for me; i used ```-vm-driver kvm2```.
 One workaround employed for ```kvm2``` (and described in the appendix), is to first start minikube, then create the certificate files in a peristent volume folder (eg [/var/lib/localkube/](https://kubernetes.io/docs/getting-started-guides/minikube/#persistent-volumes)